mateuskahler/kriptoTulha/README.md

 `Encryption` is done with ChaCha20, a stream cipher.

 ### Key Deviration
-The inputs are a user provided password and the content to encrypt.
 Two keys are derived from the user provided password, in combination with random generated salts.
 The salts are called `Salt 1` and `Salt 2`, and the keys are called `Primary Key` and `Secondary Key`, repectively.
 ### Validity Check
 A cryptographic hash stamp of the content is generated, the function uses the `Secondary Key` with a new salt, `Salt 3`.